UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A flat rate plan offers a fixed total cost with a strict contract, unlike budget billing or variable rate plans which have fluctuating costs or year-end reconciliations.

-You should also be aware of Variable Rate Plans, where the price per kWh can change monthly based on market conditions.
-These offer the least amount of predictability.
-While a variable plan might have no contract term, a flat rate plan offers the opposite extreme: a strict contract with a guaranteed total price, provided you stay within the lines.
+It is critically important not to confuse flat rate electricity with variable rate plans.
+On a variable plan, the price per kWh can swing wildly from month to month based entirely on wholesale market conditions and provider discretion.
+While a variable plan might liberate you from long-term contract termination fees, a flat rate plan offers the exact opposite extreme: a strict contract with a rock-solid guaranteed total price, provided you meticulously color within the provider’s lines.

 Illustration showing an 'Unlimited Plan Cliff' where exceeding a 1,000 kWh usage cap can cause an electricity bill to jump, with a warning to read the EFL fine print.